◀ Back to all policies

 Tamaiti abuse and neglect is not acceptable.
 Tamariki need our protection.

 Prevention is always better than needing a cure.
-Adults need to be vigilant and provide protection to the tamariki in their care.
+Kaiako need to be vigilant and provide protection to the tamariki in our care.

 We have a key role to play in providing a safe environment for tamariki, free from physical, emotional, verbal or sexual abuse and also supporting whānau to protect their tamariki.